Log on as a service

 The policy setting Deny logon as a service supersedes this policy setting if a user account is subject to both policies.

-Group Policy settings are applied in the following order, which will overwrite settings on the local device at the next Group Policy update:
+Group Policy settings are applied in the following order, which will overwrite settings on the local computer at the next Group Policy update:

 The Log on as a service user right allows accounts to start network services or services that run continuously on a computer, even when no one is logged on to the console.
-The risk is reduced because only users who have administrative privileges can install and configure services.
-An attacker who has already reached that level of access could configure the service to run with the Local System account.
+The risk is reduced by the fact that only users with administrative privileges can install and configure services.
+An attacker who has already attained that level of access could configure the service to run with the Local System account.

 By definition, the Network Service account has the Log on as a service user right.
-This right isn't granted through the Group Policy setting.
-Minimize the number of other accounts that are granted this user right.
+This right is not granted through the Group Policy setting.
+You should minimize the number of other accounts that are granted this user right.